Ruban2205/Java-Programs/README.md

 ### LICENCE

-This repository is released under MIT LICENCE.
+This repository is released under MIT Licence.
 See [LICENCE](/LICENCE) for more details.

 ### Contact